Prichard, Alabama: Primary and secondary schools

 The Mobile County Public School System serves Prichard.
 Elementary schools in Prichard include Collins-Rhodes Elementary School, Grant Elementary School, Indian Springs Elementary School, Robbins Elementary School, and Whitley Elementary School.

 Mobile County Training Middle School and Chastang Middle School serve sections of Prichard.
 Some area students attend North Mobile County Middle School.

 Vigor High School is in Prichard.
 Blount High School is in an unincorporated area in Eight Mile, adjacent to Prichard, and serving a part of Prichard.
 Faulkner Vocational School, a magnet school, is in Prichard.

 The current Collins Rhodes school opened in 2007, replacing Eight Mile Elementary School.

 Colleges and universities

-The University of Mobile is also located within the city.
+The University of Mobile (named for the county, not the city) is located within the city.

 Public libraries

 The city operates the Prichard Public Library and the Mitchell Public Library.